From career breakthroughs to professional milestones, explore how Kenley Jansen made an impact.

 On July 23, 2010, Kenley Jansen was promoted to the Dodgers.

-In 2010, Kenley Jansen made his Major League Baseball (MLB) debut after converting from a catcher to a relief pitcher in the minor leagues.
+In 2010, Kenley Jansen made his Major League Baseball debut.

-In 2011, Kenley Jansen became a key member of the Dodgers' bullpen, achieving a 2-1 record with a 2.85 ERA and saving five games.
-Jansen also set a new Major League season record with 16+1⁄3 strikeouts per nine innings.
+In 2011, Kenley Jansen became a key member of the Dodgers' bullpen, recording a 2–1 record with a 2.85 ERA and saving five games.
+He also set a new Major League season record with 16+1⁄3 strikeouts per nine innings.

 In May 2012, Kenley Jansen became the Dodgers' closer after Javy Guerra struggled in the role.

-In 2012, Kenley Jansen began serving as the Dodgers' closer.
+In 2012, Kenley Jansen became the Dodgers' closer.

-In 2013, Kenley Jansen resumed the role as closer after Brandon League struggled.
-He pitched in 75 games with a 4–3 record, 1.88 ERA and 28 saves.
+In 2013, Kenley Jansen began as the setup man but resumed the role as closer when Brandon League struggled, pitching in 75 games with a 4–3 record, 1.88 ERA and 28 saves.
+He did not allow any runs in three appearances in the 2013 National League Division Series (NLDS) against the Atlanta Braves.

 On February 11, 2014, Kenley Jansen avoided arbitration by signing a $4.3 million contract with the Dodgers.